 Often when people stop losing weight, they start to lose confidence and can find it hard to stick to a diet.

-When this is paired with the restrictions of very little carb-rich foods and/or other impacts such as gut problems or lacking key nutrients, many people stop the diet altogether.
+When this is paired with the restrictions of carb-rich foods, impacts such as gut problems or lacking key nutrients, many people stop the diet altogether.

 Choosing a low carb, high protein diet can carry benefits such as increasing your vegetable intake but it can also be lacking in certain areas.

-Many foods that may be restricted such as wholegrains and carb-containing vegetables including legumes, as well as dairy and fruit, provide a range of health-promoting nutrients.
+Foods that may be restricted include wholegrains, vegetables, legumes, dairy and fruit, which provide a range of health-promoting nutrients.

 What is the latest research saying?